sahilbambarkar/OIBSIP/README.md

 ## 🌸 Tribute Page 💐

-A simple tribute page dedicated to COVID warriors, developed using HTML, CSS, and JavaScript.
+A simple tribute page dedicated to COVID warriors, developed using HTML, CSS.

 ### 🛠️ Technologies Used
 - 🌐 HTML5
 - 🎨 CSS3
-- 💻 JavaScript

 ### 🎯 Steps to Use:
 1. Clone the repository: